Towards Operational Automated Greenhouse Gas Plume Detection and Delineation: Discussion

-\parsub{Observational Validation of WRF-LES-based Plume Detectors:} A common theme among proposed plume detection approaches is to construct synthetic GHG plume observations by injecting plumes with known characteristics generated by the WRF-LES system into plume-free ``background/noise'' retrieval products derived from data captured by the target platform. {\em However, all such works in the literature are limited in evaluating their WRF-LES-based detection systems on observed data captured by the target remote sensing platforms for operational deployment.} Prior works that only evaluate their WRF-LES-trained models on other WRF-LES plumes \citep{jongaramrungruang_methanet_2022, bruno_u-plume_2023} are difficult to discern for operational feasibility due to the significant differences between plumes generated by WRF-LES and real-world plumes.
+A common theme among proposed plume detection approaches is to construct synthetic GHG plume observations by injecting plumes with known characteristics generated by the WRF-LES system into plume-free ``background/noise'' retrieval products derived from data captured by the target platform. \jake{This approach may be attractive because ``perfect'' label masks can be generated for these simulated plume based on known concentrations.
+However, all such works in the literature are limited in evaluating their WRF-LES-based detection systems on observed data captured by the target remote sensing platforms for operational deployment.}

+Prior works that only evaluate their WRF-LES-trained models on other WRF-LES plumes \citep{jongaramrungruang_methanet_2022, bruno_u-plume_2023} are difficult to discern for operational feasibility due to the significant differences between plumes generated by WRF-LES and real-world plumes.
 Other prior works do discuss results of their WRF-LES-trained models on observed methane plumes \citep{joyce_using_2022, radman_s2metnet_2023, si_unlocking_2024}; however, they only report a couple dozen true positive detections given small scenes containing previously identified plumes, or perform emission rate quantification on manually detected plumes.
 The omission of false positive or false negative detections on a large number of instrument-observed scenes makes it difficult to determine the capabilities of these methods in an operational setting.